 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is: Recordkeeping, 39 min.; Learning about the law or the form, 12 min.; Preparing the form, 22 min.; and Copying, assembling, and sending the form to the IRS, 13 min.
+The estimated burden for individual taxpayers filing this form is approved under OMB control number 1545-0074 and is included in the estimates shown in the instructions for their individual income tax return.
+The estimated burden for all other taxpayers who file this form is shown below.
+Recordkeeping, 39 min.; Learning about the law or the form, 12 min.; Preparing the form, 22 min.; and Copying, assembling, and sending the form to the IRS, 13 min.